the-ahuja-lab/NucXplore/README.md

 The image must be RGB.
 The MAT file must contain a two-dimensional instance map where `0` is background and each positive integer identifies one nucleus.

-Vahadane stain normalization is mandatory and deterministic.
-There is no unnormalized mode.
-Legacy output calculates `pre_norm_*` features from the raw tile and `post_norm_*` features from the normalized tile.

 | Schema | API columns | Use |
 |---|---:|---|